5 points when evaluating an ALM for Medical Device Development

 A large tool spanning many areas of activity may have the benefit of providing integration, but from experience, dedicated tools usually are really good at what they do and definitely have their eligibility as well.
 Within a large organisation there will be tool boundaries.
 This fact may even simplify the introduction of an ALM tool and lower any business risk if you aim at building a working tool landscape rather than replacing it all at once.

 The consideration of integrating with other tools can also be part of the RFP.
 We recommend however to keep the priorities right between core functionality and ‘nice to have’s’.
 The need to integrate different tools may be fulfilled over time.

-Go through your RFP again and check if tools already existing in your organisation may already fulfil your requirements and adjust any priorities accordingly.
+Go through your RFP again and check if tools already existing in your organisation may already fulfill your requirements and adjust any priorities accordingly.

 Next Step, gather Hands-on Experience!

-Your RFP is not going to get you answer all your questions.
+Your RFP is not going to get you answers to all of your questions.
 Now it is time to experience the tool first hand.
 This is a crucial step in your evaluation.
 Most vendors will affirm every one of your requirements but you will quickly realize that the “how” is more important than the “what”.

 At this point, there are a few points on what to expect from the vendor:

 - You shouldn’t need to buy any infrastructure to install and run the evaluation version.

 - The evaluation should not require a significant time investment on your part

 - Any training and/or customization cost for the evaluation shall be minimal